-- (d) Transitional technologies, innovative concepts, and near-zero-emissions solutions Where zero-emission technologies are not yet commercially available, transitional technologies can provide an effective bridging technology that results in significant reductions in air toxic contaminants and criteria pollutants in the short term until-the creation of a fully mature environment for zero-emissions solutions in the long term. zero-emissions technologies become feasible and available. - (e) The reduction of air toxic contaminants and criteria pollutants earlier and greater than otherwise required by law creates air quality benefits and is a standard common basis for the award of public funds to private parties in state incentive programs. - (f) The state benefits from the enactment of programs that encourage regulators and regulated industry to work cooperatively in the creation of incentives that successfully result in the utilization and development of innovative new concepts to introduce zero-emissions and lower emissions equipment into seaport operations in California. - (g) It is in the best interests of the people of the State of California to ensure that the state board establishes an expedited process to administer-an incentive a program that will achieve cumulative-less-than-zero-emissions lower emission reduction outcomes by application of innovative concepts in partnership with industry in a manner that protects public health and the environment. - 39901.
-It is the intent of the Legislature: - (a) To facilitate an innovative program that creates the benefits of a successful incentive program, produces early and extra reductions of local criteria and toxic air contaminant emissions and greenhouse gas emissions, and that grows and leverages the ability of industry to maximize participation in incentive programs. - (b) To create outcomes that maximize local emissions reductions of toxic air contaminants and criteria pollutants through the early adoption of alternative technologies resulting in reductions that are greater than those emissions reductions that would otherwise occur under current law as of the enactment of this chapter, and to accelerate global reductions of greenhouse gas emissions resulting in reductions that are greater than those that would otherwise occur under current law.
+- (c) The state must maintain its aggressive long-term priority emissions reductions goals for reducing greenhouse gases through the implementation of zero-emissions technologies while also addressing the short-term priority of reducing the public health and air quality impacts of air toxic contaminants and criteria pollutants. pollutants during the intervening years leading up to and during the implementation of zero-emissions technologies. - (d) Where In those instances where zero-emission technologies are not yet commercially available, required by law, or economically feasible, transitional technologies can provide an effective bridging technology that results in significant reductions in air toxic contaminants and criteria pollutants in the short term until zero-emissions technologies become feasible and available. are implemented. - (e) The Impacted California communities benefit from the reduction of air toxic contaminants and criteria pollutants earlier and greater than otherwise required by law creates air quality benefits and is a common basis for the award of public funds to private parties in state incentive programs. law. - (f) The state benefits from the enactment of programs that encourage regulators and regulated industry to work cooperatively in the creation of incentives programs that successfully result in the utilization and development of innovative new concepts to introduce zero-emissions and lower emissions equipment into seaport operations in California. - (g) It is in the best interests of the people of the State of California to ensure that the state board establishes an expedited process to administer a program that will achieve cumulative lower emission reduction outcomes by application of innovative concepts in partnership with industry in a manner that protects public health and the environment. - 39901.
+It is the intent of the Legislature: - (a) To facilitate an innovative program that creates the benefits of a successful incentive program, produces early and extra reductions of local criteria and toxic air contaminant emissions and greenhouse gas emissions, and that grows and leverages the ability of industry to maximize participation in incentive programs. emissions.